Jamaica: Pollution

 Pollution comes from run-off, sewage systems, and garbage.
-However, this typically all ends up in the ocean after there is rain or floods.
+This typically all ends up in the ocean after there is rain or floods.
 Everything that ends up in the water changes the quality and balance of the ocean.
 Poor coastal water quality has adversely affected fisheries, tourism and mariculture, as well as undermining biological sustainability of the living resources of ocean and coastal habitats.
 Jamaica imports and exports many goods through their waters.
 Some of the imports that go into Jamaica include petroleum and petroleum products.
 Issues include accidents at sea; risk of spills through local and international transport of petroleum and petroleum products.

 Oil spills can disrupt the marine life with chemicals that are not normally found in the ocean.
 Other forms of pollution also occur in Jamaica.
 Solid waste disposal mechanisms in Jamaica are currently inadequate.
 The solid waste gets into the water through rainfall forces.
 Solid waste is also harmful to wildlife, particularly birds, fish and turtles that feed at the surface of the water and mistake floating debris for food.

-For example, plastic can be caught around birds' and turtles' necks, making it difficult to eat and breath as they begin to grow, causing the plastic to get tighter around their necks.
+Plastic can be caught around birds' and turtles' necks, making it difficult to eat and breath as they begin to grow, causing the plastic to get tighter around their necks.
 Pieces of plastic, metal, and glass can be mistaken for the food fish eat.
-Each Jamaican generates 1 kg (2 lbs) of waste per day; only 70% of this is collected by National Solid Waste Management Authority (NSWMA)—the remaining 30% is either burnt or disposed of in gullies/waterways.
+Each Jamaican generates 1 kg (2 lbs) of waste per day; only 70% of this is collected by National Solid Waste Management Authority (NSWMA) — the remaining 30% is either burnt or disposed of in gullies/waterways.

 Environmental policies

 There are policies that are being put into place to help preserve the ocean and the life below water.
 The goal of integrated coastal zone management (ICZM) is to improve the quality of life of human communities who depend on coastal resources while maintaining the biological diversity and productivity of coastal ecosystems.
 Developing an underdeveloped country can impact the oceans ecosystem because of all the construction that would be done to develop the country.

-Over-building, driven by powerful market forces as well as poverty among some sectors of the population, and destructive exploitation contribute to the decline of ocean and coastal resources.
+Over-building, driven by powerful market forces and poverty among some sectors of the population, and destructive exploitation contribute to the decline of ocean and coastal resources.
 Developing practices that will contribute to the lives of the people but also to the life of the ocean and its ecosystem.
 Some of these practices include: Develop sustainable fisheries practices, ensure sustainable mariculture techniques and practices, sustainable management of shipping, and promote sustainable tourism practices.